nidhaloff/igel/docs/README.rst

    * - prefix
      - str, optional
-     - Prefix to add to column numbers when no header, e.g. ‘X’ for X0, X1, …
+     - Prefix to add to column numbers when no header, e.g. 'X' for X0, X1, ...
    * - mangle_dupe_cols
      - bool, default True
-     - Duplicate columns will be specified as ‘X’, ‘X.1’, …’X.N’, rather than ‘X’…’X’.
+     - Duplicate columns will be specified as 'X', 'X.1', ...'X.N', rather than 'X'...'X'.
 Passing in False will cause data to be overwritten if there are duplicate names in the columns.
    * - dtype
-     - {‘c’, ‘python’}, optional
+     - {'c', 'python'}, optional
      - Parser engine to use.
 The C engine is faster while the python engine is currently more feature-complete.
    * - converters
      - dict, optional